Common Name: English lavender

 Tolerate: Rabbit, Deer, Drought, Dry Soil, Shallow-Rocky Soil, Air Pollution

-Grow in average, dry to medium, well-drained, alkaline soils in full sun.
+Grow in average, dry to medium, well-drained, alkaline soil in full sun.
 English lavender can be difficult to grow in the St. Louis area, primarily because of winter stresses and high summer humidity.
 Well-drained soils are required, particularly in winter.
 Root rot commonly attacks plants grown in poorly drained soils.
-Plants prefer a light, sandy soil with somewhat low fertility.
+Prefers a light, sandy soil with somewhat low fertility.
 Remove faded flowers to promote continued bloom.
 Prune to shape in spring after new leaves appear.
 Prune back to 8” in spring every 3 years to control plant size and to promote robust, new growth.
 High summer humidity in the St. Louis area is not appreciated.
 To combat high humidity, consider using rock instead of organic mulch.
-English lavender has slightly better winter hardiness than lavandin for the St. Louis area, but still may appreciate a sheltered location and winter protection.
+English lavender has slightly better winter hardiness than lavandin (Lavandula x intermedia) for the St. Louis area, but still may appreciate a sheltered location and winter protection.

 Susceptible to leaf spot and root rot.
 Plants may not survive in winter if soils are not well-drained and/or if temperatures dip below zero degrees without protective snow cover.